Seasonal adjustment: Time series components

-Seasonal adjustment
+Adjustment methods

 Unlike the trend and cyclical components, seasonal components, theoretically, happen with similar magnitude during the same time period each year.
 The seasonal components of a series are sometimes considered to be uninteresting and to hinder the interpretation of a series.
 Removing the seasonal component directs focus on other components and will allow better analysis.

 Different statistical research groups have developed different methods of seasonal adjustment, for example X-13-ARIMA and X-12-ARIMA developed by the United States Census Bureau; TRAMO/SEATS developed by the Bank of Spain; MoveReg (for weekly data) developed by the United States Bureau of Labor Statistics; STAMP developed by a group led by S. J. Koopman; and “Seasonal and Trend decomposition using Loess” (STL) developed by Cleveland et al. (1990).
 While X-12/13-ARIMA can only be applied to monthly or quarterly data, STL decomposition can be used on data with any type of seasonality.
 Furthermore, unlike X-12-ARIMA, STL allows the user to control the degree of smoothness of the trend cycle and how much the seasonal component changes over time.
 X-12-ARIMA can handle both additive and multiplicative decomposition whereas STL can only be used for additive decomposition.
 In order to achieve a multiplicative decomposition using STL, the user can take the log of the data before decomposing, and then back-transform after the decomposition.